 How Long Does Trauma Therapy Take?

-One of the most painful beliefs many trauma survivors carry is the idea that they should have “been over it by now.”
-But healing timelines are deeply personal.
-Trauma is not simply a memory stored in the mind.
-It lives in the nervous system, in emotional patterns, and often in expectations about relationships and safety.
-When therapy begins addressing those deeper layers, change happens gradually rather than instantly.
+One of the most painful beliefs people carry is that they should have been “over it by now.”
+Trauma does not work that way.
+It lives in the nervous system, in emotional patterns, and in expectations about safety and connection.
+When therapy begins to address those layers, change happens gradually, but it does happen.

 Previous